Send the right message at the right time

-While you may add recommendations that are quite far out in the future, we will only show and remind the customer of jobs which are due within 4 weeks of the visit due date.
+While you may add recommendations that are quite far out in the future, we will only show and remind the customer of jobs that are due within 4 weeks of the visit’s due date.
 Let’s take a visit due date of November 1.
-If you have a recommendation for a brakes and rotors from your POS due Nov 30, it will be included in the reminder.
-However, if there was a tire rotation due on Jan 10, it would not be included since its more than 4 weeks away from November 1.
+If you have a recommendation for brakes and rotors from your POS due Nov 30, it will be included in the reminder.
+However, if there was a tire rotation due on Jan 10, it would not be included since it’s more than 4 weeks away from November 1.

 Once the customer receives the service reminder email and/or text message, they can click on the link to be taken to the webpage.
 Here’s what the webpage includes: